Lehlohonolo-Saohatse/Signals-and-Systems-Projects/lab4_radioactive_decay/README.markdown

 ---

 ## 📝 Notes
-- This lab is part of the ELYM 316 course by Prof. R. Mukaro.
 - Parameters: Initial atoms = 1000, \(\tau = 1.0\) s, \(\Delta = 0.02\) s.
-- Submit code, plots, and answers as required.

 *Completed for ELYM 316 – Signals and Systems, August 25, 2025.*